James Posey: Miami Heat (2005–2007)

 On August 2, 2005, Posey was involved in the largest trade in NBA history, which involved 13 players and five different teams.
 Through this trade, the Miami Heat acquired point guard Jason Williams, forward Antoine Walker, shooting guard Andre Emmett, and the draft rights to Roberto Dueñas.
-The Memphis Grizzlies received shooting guard Eddie Jones, and point guard Raúl López.
+The Memphis Grizzlies received shooting guard Eddie Jones, and point guard Raül López.
 Boston, who dealt Walker to the Heat, received a package that included Qyntel Woods, the draft rights to Albert Miralles, two second-round draft picks, and cash.
 The Boston Celtics also picked up Curtis Borchardt.
 Utah was able to acquire center Greg Ostertag, and the New Orleans Hornets acquired small forward Rasual Butler and shooting guard Kirk Snyder.
 Posey averaged 7.8 points and 4.8 rebounds per game in 2005–06.

 After that somewhat disappointing regular season with Miami, Posey performed much better in the playoffs than expected.
 He had been a starter during the regular season, but head coach Pat Riley made the change of having Posey come off the bench for the playoffs.
 As the Heat's sixth man, Posey was able to average 11.8 points per game on 48.8% shooting against Miami's first-round opponent, the Chicago Bulls.
 Against Miami's second-round opponent, the New Jersey Nets, Posey was forced to play defense, particularly guarding Vince Carter or Richard Jefferson.
 Although Posey's scoring dropped, his defense was said to have been the key to the Heat's advancement into the conference finals.